Bucks Forward Jabari Parker Named Finalist for Season-Long NBA Cares Community Assist Award | Milwaukee Bucks

 This season, Parker’s “Attendance All-Star” program supported the 77,000 students currently enrolled in Milwaukee Public Schools.
 The program incentivized attendance in school with free tickets, transportation and food to Bucks games for those who met certain attendance requirements.
 In March, Parker welcomed over 300 MPS students to Bucks home games and also invited 120 MPS students to a private screening of “Black Panther” where he provided the group with food and drink and met with them before the show.
 In his four seasons in the NBA, Parker has provided over 5,600 Bucks tickets, 3,600 meals, and 80 bus trips to MPS students at over 60 unique locations as an incentive to show up to class and afterschool programs.

 Parker joins J.J.
 Barea (Dallas Mavericks), Mike Conley (Memphis Grizzlies), DeMarcus Cousins (New Orleans Pelicans), Kevin Durant (Golden State Warriors), LeBron James (Cleveland Cavaliers), CJ McCollum (Portland Trail Blazers), Ricky Rubio (Utah Jazz), Dwyane Wade (Miami Heat) and Kemba Walker (Charlotte Hornets) as finalists for this season’s NBA Cares Community Assist Award.
-To learn more, visitwww.nba.com/communityassist.
+To learn more, visit www.nba.com/communityassist.